The blood leukocyte count is significantly increased after potentially deadly seizures

 Sporadically, epileptic seizures are accompanied by a transient and non-infectious leukocytosis (i.e., elevation of the white blood cell count) of unclear clinical significance.
 This phenomenon rarely occurs after self-limiting, harmless, complex partial seizures, but it is common after potentially dangerous epileptic convulsions.

 However, several studies show that the magnitude of these leukocytoses is linked to patients’ clinical outcomes so that the most dangerous seizures exhibit the highest leukocytoses.
-Recent work even suggests these leukocytoses are linked to the degree of breathing abnormalities developed during or after epileptic convulsions.
+My work from a few years back suggests these leukocytoses are linked to the degree of breathing abnormalities developed during or after epileptic convulsions.